 Finally, to transition from post-shock stability into sustainability, an organization should focus on and drive growth-enabled actions, which inevitably leads to ongoing near real-time supplier risk monitoring and management.
 While an organization may already have a pulse on some variables related to the risk of its supply chain, leadership should be taking a hard look at how far downstream into its supply base it can see.
 With the combined approach shared here, manufacturers can glean visibility into layers far beyond the first tier of suppliers and risks therein, resulting in an aggregated dashboard-style view of the health of its supply chain.
 A view that is monitored on an ongoing basis, with results “pushed” to functional leaders in their respective organizational areas in a nearly real-time manner.

 Build this into the rhythm of an organization in running the business and leading its people, and one can begin to see how the journey from reactive to anticipatory is both achievable and, with proper commitment and support, sustainable.

 Executing strategic and business alternatives with discipline and rigor relies heavily upon sound leadership.
-As Jorge said in his session, “the three controllable guideposts — those that help transition an organization from a position of ‘pandemic victim’ to an empowered one — are unlikely to happen without people working together to conquer obstacles that individually may seem insurmountable, yet are highly achievable collectively.”
+As Baker Tilly said in their session, “the three controllable guideposts — those that help transition an organization from a position of ‘pandemic victim’ to an empowered one — are unlikely to happen without people working together to conquer obstacles that individually may seem insurmountable, yet are highly achievable collectively.”

-For successful execution, Jorge encourages leaders to consider the following:
+For successful execution, Baker Tilly encourages leaders to consider the following: